backstage/community-plugins/workspaces/jenkins/plugins/jenkins-scaffolder/README.md

 ### Authorization

-In order to use `plugin-jenkins-scaffolder`, you must provide a username and api key to allow access the Jenkins API (permission to create jobs is required)
+In order to use the Jenkins Module for Scaffolder, you must provide a username and api key to allow access the Jenkins API (permission to create jobs is required)

 You must define your jenkins username and api key in the `app-config.yaml`: